 Does it Work?
 What the Science Says:

 |Evening primrose oil: up to 3 grams per day (NIH, Natural Comprehensive)||

 What are possible side effects and what can I do about them?

 - Generally well-tolerated orally if taken within recommended doses.
-It can cause stomach upset, nausea, vomiting, a reduced blood pressure, headache, dizziness, and heartburn.
+It can cause stomach upset, nausea, vomiting, and heartburn, a reduced blood pressure, headache and dizziness.

 - Evening primrose oil may reduce the amount platelets clump together (platelet aggregation).
 It may interact with anticoagulant/antiplatelet drugs by increasing risk of bruising and/or bleeding.

 - Common antiplatelet and anticoagulant drugs include: warfarin (Coumadin), ASA (Aspirin), and clopidogrel (Plavix), ticagrelor (Brilinta), prasugrel (Effient), enoxaparin (Lovenox), dalteparin (Fragmin), dabigatran (Pradaxa), rivaroxaban (Xarelto), apixaban (Eliquis) and others.